Part 1 - General

 The rule requires solicitors to keep "properly written accounting records as are necessary" at all times.
 What does this mean in practice?

 All transactions carried out by the practice unit must be recorded correctly in the books of the practice unit, and the books must be kept up to date.
 This generally means on a daily basis.
-The practice unit should ensure that it is able to comply with this rule during periods of staff holidays or illness.
+The practice unit should ensure that it is able to comply with this rule during periods of staff holidays or illness or periods when outsourced providers of cashroom services will be unavailable.

 How quickly would I be expected to make available my accounting records?

-This rule requires accounting records to be "properly written up" at all times, the accounting records should therefore be available immediately.
+Rule 6.7.1 requires client accounting records to be "properly written up" at all times, the accounting records should therefore be available immediately.
 Rule 6.1.1 defines the "durable medium" on which accounting records may be stored and notes that printouts from such a medium must be immediately available.

 It is therefore vital that the books of the practice unit are held by the practice unit.
 If the cashroom function of the practice unit is outsourced, the organisation providing the service must also provide the books to the practice unit.